ethereum/eth2.0-pm/eth2.0-implementers-calls/call_010.md

   * Research team looking into how they can do hashing to G2 in Milagro
 * Parity - Wei Tang [_(13:20)_](https://youtu.be/KZ9fms_PrQU?t=800)
   * LMD Ghost fork choice: [(Link)](https://github.com/paritytech/shasper/blob/609b8cd326c64d6735ad10d06671f13ebcba1f5a/consensus/src/block_import.rs#L146) (to be optimized)
-  * mic troubles
+  * Refactoring substrate to be able to invoke fork choice per slot
 * Nimbus - Mamy [_(15:17)_](https://youtu.be/KZ9fms_PrQU?t=917)
   * Keeping in sync with latest changes
   * Focus on Documentation, CI and reproducible builds
-  * BLS - scheme 4, copied Harmony approach, still ensure of spec compat
+  * BLS - scheme 4, copied Harmony approach, still unsure of spec compatability
      * Python test vectors this week
   * Fork choice rule implemented
   * Libp2p-daemon: wrapper is done (for unix)